 - Speak slowly and carefully.
 Try to use short sentences and take a rest between them.

-- Keep a pen and paper with you so that you can communicate by writing things down if you need to.
+- Have a pen and paper with you so you can communicate by writing things down if you need to.

 Other ways of communicating